Courses and Curriculum

 Curriculum structure and plans

-During your studies, you take a common core of three behavioral methods courses and then elect a concentration in an area such as social science, public health, neuroscience, education, or social and public policy.
+During your studies, you take a common core of three behavioral methods courses and then select a concentration in an area such as social science, public health, neuroscience, education, or social and public policy.
 Our courses are taught by leading researchers and experts in neuroeconomics, cognitive science, government and much more.

 Our interdisciplinary curriculum allows students to take five elective classes from: